cook bacon in oven on parchment paper crispy

 It’s so easy.
 If you want to reserve the bacon fat for later use, simply allow it to cool on the sheet pan for a few minutes, then pour it into your container of choice.
 If not, wait for the pan to cool, then gather up the foil and discard.
 Wash with soap and water, as usual.
 That’s it!
 No baked-on mess or ugly stains.

 4. Optional: Place parchment paper on top of the foil to absorb grease.
+This can help reduce splatters and make cleanup even easier.

 Print Recipe Pin Recipe

-4.75 from 4 votes
+4.88 from 8 votes

-Perfect Oven-Baked Bacon
+Perfect Oven-Baked Bacon Recipe

 This recipe is the absolute best way I've found to cook bacon.
-There's no need to flip the bacon; or stand at the stove watching it.
-You can cook a whole pound at once and the clean-up is very easy with minimal mess.
+There's no need to flip the bacon or stand at the stove watching it.
+You can cook a whole pound at once and the cleanup is very easy with minimal mess.
 Try it—I think you'll agree!

 Prep Time10 minutes